RobertoBautista189/MyPortfolio/README.md

 # [Simplex Method Algorithm for Linear Programming, Calculator](https://github.com/RobertoBautista189/Simplex_Method)
 **Overview:** Implementing Simplex Algorithm for Linear Programing in Matlab.

+Inputs: Matrix A, vector b and vector c from the standard form of Linear Programming problem as input and outputs the solution.

 To be updated...